NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 If you look around you should see some things here.
 They help you set up your repo.

 - **Owner** : Basically who owns and is the admin of your repo.
 For today, this will be you.
-In the future, it could be helpful to maybe switch this out for someone else or a organization to own the repo.
+In the future, it could be helpful to maybe switch this out for someone else or an organization to own the repo.

 - **Repository name** : Well, we need to call it something right?